 </div>

-In this example, we not only usedsplitbut also combined withurlencodeThe filter ensures that keywords in the URL are safe, as well astrimThe filter removes any existing leading and trailing spaces.
+In this example, we not only usedsplitand also combined withurlencodethe filter to ensure that the keywords are safe in the URL, as well astrimThe filter removes any leading and trailing spaces that may exist.

-It should be noted that if the specified delimiter is not present in your string,splitThe filter will treat the entire string as a single element, returning an array that contains only that string.
-In addition, if the delimiter is an empty string"",splitThe string will split each character into a separate array element.
+It should be noted that if the specified delimiter is not present in your string,splitThe filter will treat the entire string as a single element, returning an array containing only that string.
+Additionally, if the delimiter is an empty string"",splitSplit each character of the string into an independent array element.

-WithsplitOn the contrary,joinThe filter can concatenate all elements of an array (list) using the specified "glue" to form a single string.This is very useful when it is necessary to display multiple options, tags, or any list data in a uniform format.
+withsplitOn the contrary,joinThe filter can concatenate all elements of an array (list) using the specified 'glue' to form a single string.This is very useful when it is necessary to display multiple options, labels, or any list data in a uniform format.

 {{ 您的数组变量 | join:"拼接符" }}

-Assuming you already have a namedcategoriesarray that may contain["新闻", "公告", "活动"]such classification names, now you want to join them with commas:to display them together:
+Assuming you already have a namedcategoriesarray that may contain["新闻", "公告", "活动"]Such category names, now do you want to separate them with commas?、Concatenate them to display:

 <p>文章分类:{{ categories | join:"、" }}</p>